 Hammock is made from the same ultra-strong nylon fabric as the Silks, but is tied into a loop that the aerialist can sit on or hang from.
 Hammock is a good starting place for aerialists who wish to build strength before progressing to other apparatuses, and this versatile apparatus also has a large and interesting vocabulary of its own.

 Rope, also known as Corde Lisse, is one of the purest aerial apparatuses, challenging in its very simplicity.
-Sky Candy uses braided cotton Ropes, either uncovered or covered with canvas.
+Sky Candy uses covered canvas ropes.
 Rope requires great strength and stability from the aerialist, and is popular with aerialists who enjoy the “puzzle” of complex wrapping maneuvers.

 Trapeze is a challenging, dynamic apparatus consisting of a steel bar suspended from two nylon or cotton ropes.
 Unlike the Flying Trapeze, the Static Trapeze does not swing- rather, the aerialist executes poses, rolls, beats, and other movements on and around the apparatus.
 At Sky Candy, we teach Static Trapeze, which is suspended from two points, and Single Point Trapeze, which is suspended from a single point, allowing for spinning maneuvers.

 Lyra consists of a steel hoop suspended from one or two points.
 Due to the rigidity of the steel, the aerialist must bend their body around the lyra, creating dynamic shapes and poses.
 Lyra is popular with aerialists who enjoy spinning.